+Welcome to Bridport Food Bank.
 There are times when we all need some form of support and help.
-Our aim in Cupboard Love is to help you with a hand up in difficult times.
-Cupboard Love is organised by St Mary’s Church and is staffed by volunteers.
+Our aim is to help you with a hand up in difficult times.
+The Food Bank is organised by St Mary’s Church and is staffed by volunteers.
 It is supported by donations of money and food from the churches, shops, businesses and lots of individuals from Bridport and beyond.

-We have various people come into Cupboard Love needing a hand up, some are homeless, some are couples and some are families and we try to provide 3 days worth of food per person depending on their circumstances.
+We have various people come to the Food Bank needing a hand up, some are homeless, some are couples or families and we try to provide 3 days worth of food per person depending on their circumstances.
 We can only run because of donations and rely on a lot of goodwill from the community.
 We are governed by what we have in stock.
-There are and will be times when we cannot provide all that we hope to and we ask for your understanding if this occurs.
+There are – and will be – times when we cannot provide all that we hope to and we ask for your understanding if this occurs.
 The need of a homeless single person with no cooking facilities will be different to 2 adults and 2 children or a single-parent family.
 We can only provide for the number of people registered on your referral. e.g. if you have guests visiting we cannot provide for them.

 Getting a referral:

-We ask that you go to one of the agencies listed.
+We ask that you go to one of the agencies listed below.
 The agency will ask you about your circumstances and why you need to access the food bank e.g. benefit changes, benefit sanctions, a salary gap or sudden change of circumstance.
-Once the agency has determined whether you need Cupboard Love they will inform us by phone call, email or by giving you a referral form to bring with you to Cupboard Love.
-The agency will inform us of the general situation you face but not the specific details, and approximately how long you will need our support for.
+Once the agency has determined whether you need Food Bank help, they will inform us by phone call, email or by giving you a referral form to bring with you to the Food Bank.
+The agency will inform us of the general situation you face, but not the specific details, and approximately how long you will need our support for.

-After 12h30 we are open if you are late for any reason, but have little stock left and are checking stock for the following week.
-If we are shut on any Wednesday e.g. if a Wednesday falls between Christmas and New Year.
-We will ensure that we will give plenty of notice and try to give double the amount on the previous Wednesday.
+After 12h30 we are open if you are late for any reason, but may have little stock left and will be busy checking & preparing stock for the following week.
+If we are shut on any Wednesday e.g. if a Wednesday falls between Christmas and New Year, we will ensure that we will give plenty of notice and try to provide double the amount on the preceding Wednesday.

 How the System Works